yumium/tech_notes/C++/A gentle introduction to C++.md

 **Enumerated types with enum class**

-You can create enum types that have more type safety (there is no implicit conversion to/from integers, you have to use `static_cast`).
+You can create enum types that have more type safety (there is no implicit conversion to/from integers, you have to use `static_cast`, comparison can only be done between enum values of same class).

 ```c++
 enum class Colors { blue, green }